mingusone/FerengAI/readme.md

 If the future date&#39;s price is higher, then the row in the new column should be 1.

 Caution: 11 days away may not exist due to the market closed on weekends.
 In that case, just look up the next available day.
 Or just count current index + 11.
-When that data no longer exists because you&#39;re at the 10

-# th
- date from the last day available in the data frame, just stop and splice off/throw away the rest of the data (the last 10 days).
+When that data no longer exists because you&#39;re at the 10th date from the last day available in the data frame, just stop and splice off/throw away the rest of the data (the last 10 days).

-**The Neural Net:**
+# **The Neural Net:**

 The AI NN will be a standard feed forward NN that will be fed data from the previous task.